-Through the wall air conditioner installation might seem pretty straightforward, but cutting through a wall can get tricky.
-It’s best to take help from a professional for the process to be as smooth and neat as possible.
+Through-the-wall air conditioner installation might seem pretty straightforward, but cutting through a wall is anything but simple.
+It’s best to take help from a professional for smooth installation and your own safety.

 - The first step is to choose a wall.
-Since wall ACs need to be vented outside, you have to select an exterior wall.
+Since wall ACs need to be vented outside, you must select an exterior wall.
 Also, keep your wall’s thickness in mind; checking the sleeve and your AC’s dimensions can help make the best decision.
-Also, make sure that there is an electrical connection nearby.
+In addition, make sure that there is an electrical connection nearby.

-- Choose a suitable spot on your wall, making sure there is no plumbing or electrical wiring inside.
-Take great care that the wall is not made of gypsum board or any other light material and is solid concrete or wooden wall that can support the weight of the air conditioner.
+- Choose a suitable spot on your wall, and ensure no plumbing or electrical wiring is inside.
+Take great care that the wall is not made of gypsum board or any other light material and is a solid concrete or wooden wall that can support the weight of the air conditioner.

 - Use a stud finder to locate 3-4 studs in the wall.
 They are placed 16 inches apart.
-Find the studs on your wall.
 Studs are structural supports for the wall and are thick wooden beams.
 Ideally, you’d want your wall-mounted air conditioner to be placed between two studs and not through them.
 Usually, such air conditioners come with a guide and help you with the unit’s propositions.

-- Since you choose the wall with electrical connections, it is important to take some precautionary measures.
-Switch off the main power before you start the process.
+- Since you choose a wall with electrical connections, it is important to take some precautionary measures.
+First, switch off the main power before you start the process.

 - Cut a hole in your wall.
 Be sure to take the proper dimensions of your air conditioner and the sleeve.
 Outline first, then cut through the wall.
 Take adequate safety precautions, and have a respirator at hand as well.

-- After the first outline, draw another outline that is roughly 2.5 inches larger than the original outline.
-The second outline will help you create a supporting frame.
+- After the first outline, draw another roughly 2.5 inches larger than the original outline.
+The second one will help you create a supporting frame.

 - Cut a hole in the exterior wall.
-Drill through the four corners of the wall’s interior.
+Next, drill through the four corners of the wall’s interior.
 Use these holes as a guide, and cut a similar rectangular frame on the outside wall.

-- Slide through the sleeve into the wall, and then slide the air conditioner into the sleeve.
+- Slide through the sleeve into the wall, then slide the air conditioner into the sleeve.

 - Make sure to seal off all the openings before you turn on the air conditioner.
 Use drywall to fill the large gaps.
 Use caulking once you have filled the larger gaps.
 Touchups can be done using paint.

 - Plugin the power outlet and turn on the power mains.
-You should be able to enjoy a cool summer with your through the wall AC!
+You should be able to enjoy a cool summer with your air conditioning wall unit!

 In case of any inconvenience or issue, please contact an HVAC expert to review the installation process.

-The installation costs about $500 on average, with the whole process taking around 8-10 hours to complete.
-With a DIY, you can eliminate this cost and would be left only with the purchasing cost of the through the wall air conditioner.
-However, if you’re not handy with tools, then it’s best to contact a professional.
+The installation costs about $600 on average, and the process takes around 8-10 hours to complete.
+With a DIY, you can eliminate this cost and would be left only with the purchasing cost of the unit.
+However, it’s best to contact a professional if you’re not handy with tools to avoid damage to your unit or building structure.